bitterjug/devjournal-crypto/devjournal.markdown

 ### 15:56

-My python setup in vim isn't describing the errors it detects.
+- [ ] My python setup in vim isn't describing the errors it detects.
 I dont even know if its syntastic or pymode.

 ### 16:59

-[ ] Turn off line numbers in the ViMfiler pane!
+- [ ] Turn off line numbers in the ViMfiler pane!

+## 2015-02-20 Friday

+### 10:54

+# ATA

+chart-title-container
+    height: 150px

+    p
+        margin-top: 15px (half the text height)

+- [x] So make the expolore button 15px up from the bottom of the chart too.

+- [ ]Position of the explore button needs top be more than 15 px from bottom when in single column - e./g. margin bottom or similar